seanhess/Blog/posts/README.txt

 Put posts in here.
-They should have a .markdown extension
+They should have a .markdown extension.
+This is mostly to get this to show up in git